Xenon trioxide

 Xenon trioxide is an unstable compound of xenon in its +6 oxidation state.
 It is a very powerful oxidizing agent, and liberates oxygen from water slowly, accelerated by exposure to sunlight.
 It is dangerously explosive upon contact with organic materials.
 When it detonates, it releases xenon and oxygen gas.

 Chemistry

+Synthesis of xenon trioxide is by aqueous hydrolysis of XeF_{6}: